Learn about our Guglielmo family

 At the bar, the classic Italian Espresso is the result of hot water at about 88 °C which crosses the 7 grams of coffee contained in the arm of the espresso machine.
 So why is there a difference between an espresso and another?
 Much depends on the care with which your barman treats his espresso machine and the coffee he bought.
 Always pay attention to how the coffee is pressed (the arm of the machine must be placed).
 The excess coffee must be removed from the edges otherwise it may burn during delivery.
 Furthermore, before each delivery, the machine should be activated for a few seconds without the arm inserted, so as to eliminate any previous coffee residues.
 The cup in which you will be served coffee should be of thick porcelain or, if you prefer, glass.

-At home, if you have chosen to use the classic moka, pay attention to where to keep the coffee: in the refrigerator, in a well-closed tin, it is the best choice.
+If you have chosen to use the classic moka, pay attention to where to keep the coffee: in the refrigerator, in a well-closed tin, it is the best choice.
 The ideal would be to remove the jar from the refrigerator a few minutes before making coffee.
 The water must be inserted into the boiler up to the level of the valve.
 The coffee must not be pressed before closing the moka: this must be placed on the stove over low heat.
 When the coffee begins to come out, lower the fire to a minimum.
 Before all the coffee has gone out, turn off the stove and move the moka from the hot stove so that the dispensing ends without the risk of burning the last part of coffee left.

 If you have chosen the practicality of using pods and capsules, most of the work will be done by the machine and you will only have the pleasure of enjoying coffee.
 Special attention, however, is necessary to reserve it for pre and post-delivery maintenance: the advice is to use mineral water to fill the tank.
 Be careful not to start dispensing without water in the tank.
 This will then be cleaned periodically, about once a week.
 Before dispensing, as in the bar but not necessarily in every coffee, it is advisable to activate the machine for a few seconds without a pod or capsule inserted, so as to remove any residues accumulated in the ducts.